ansible/django-ansible-base/docs/organizations.md

 # Organizations

-The django-ansible-base project provides the `ansible_base.models.organization.AbstractOrganization` base class.
+The django-ansible-base project provides the `ansible_base.common.models.organization.AbstractOrganization` base class.
 Projects that implement organizations MUST inherit this model.

 The `AbstractOrganization` has the following fields: